-Reporting to the Director, Accountancy, the incumbent leads the organization, preparation and delivery of the administrative aspects of the CPA Program.
+Reporting to the Director, Graduate Diploma in CPA program, the incumbent leads the organization, preparation and delivery of the administrative aspects of the CPA Program.
 He/she develops communication initiatives and plans alumni events in order to cultivate and maintain solid relationships with graduating students and build on continuous collaboration and coaching participation in the CPA Program.

 - Direct the daily operations of the administrative services of the program ensuring that the office and program run efficiently and effectively.

 - Supervise and manage the workload of the staff to meet the needs of the program; provide training to administrative staff on procedures and processes as well as supporting the program’s strategic and operational evolution.

 - Oversee the development and design of marketing and public relations recruitment strategies for both the CPA Program and Summer School; coordinate marketing, recruitment and retention activities and special events (e.g. Open House, information sessions, student orientation, etc.).